Temp Mail Logo

 What is a CNAME record?

 A CNAME (Canonical Name) record creates an alias from one domain name to another.
-For example, www.example.com might CNAME to example.com, so the browser resolves example.com's A/AAAA records instead.
-CNAME records cannot coexist with other records at the same name (except DNSSEC), so they cannot be used at the root domain — use A/AAAA or ALIAS records there instead.
-Flattening a CNAME at the root using ALIAS or ANAME records is supported by many modern DNS providers as a CNAME-like workaround.
+For example, www.example.com might CNAME to example.com, meaning the browser resolves example.com's A or AAAA records to find the IP.
+CNAME records cannot coexist with other record types at the same name (with the exception of DNSSEC-related records), which is why they cannot be used at the root domain (apex).
+A root domain needs MX, TXT, and other records.
+Many modern DNS providers support CNAME-like records at the apex through proprietary ALIAS or ANAME record types that flatten the CNAME at query time.

 What is a CAA record?